By Mikee Mapalo

 Our free printable consists of a turkey page with lowercase letters and a page of turkey feathers with uppercase letters.
 It also comes with a black-and-white version of the printable for easier printing, so don’t stress if you’re low on ink.
 Have fun!

-Alternatively, you can print the turkey page on normal printer paper, because you’ll glue it on cardboard later on.
+Step 1: Choose our full-color turkey letter-matching game printable or our low-ink black-and-white turkey letter-matching game printable.
+Then print your template on two pieces of cardstock.
+(Alternatively, you can print the turkey page on normal printer paper, because you’ll glue it on cardboard later on.)

 Tip: If you don’t have cardstock, print the letters on normal paper also, and glue them onto a piece of thin cardboard to make them sturdy.
 Cardboard from a cereal box tends to be thin enough that you can cut out the shapes without too much trouble.